Declutter Your Mind

 - Meditation & breathing.

 This is a great tip for anyone who feels their stress effects their body physically.
 Take some time to really breathe and feel the air fill your lungs (I know it may sound silly but give it a go and you’ll see).
-When you focus your mind on breathing, it has a chance to let go of all of those worries and stresses that causes your cluttered mind.
+When you focus your mind on breathing, it has a chance to let go of all of those worries and stresses that cause your cluttered mind.
 You feel instantly refreshed and relaxed by focusing on the most basic of functions and best of all, deep breathing can be done anywhere.
 So, if you ever find yourself stressed out or anxious try taking some deep breaths to help enable that calm state we want.

 - Be mindful.